 If you are coming from an iPhone 7, the iPhone 8 might not offer you a substantially different experience than if you went for the iPhone X. But if you are coming from an iPhone 6 then the iPhone 8 can definitely bring you something fresh.

 At the end of the day, choosing the right iPhone for you means you have to know your wants and needs and which of these is negotiable.
-Buying any of these three iPhone's will put you back a significant amount of money so make sure that the iPhone you choose will be something that suits your lifestyle and personal preferences and try to find yourself a cheap plan to go alongside it - ATT Bundles offer great deals with unlimited talk, text & data, so you might want to start by checking them out.
+Buying any of these three iPhone's will put you back a significant amount of money, so make sure that the iPhone you choose will be something that suits your lifestyle and personal preferences and try to find yourself a cheap plan to go alongside it - ATT Bundles offer great deals with unlimited talk, text & data, so you might want to start by checking them out.

 You can also save big by not buying one of these "new" iPhone's and consider buying a used iPhone, unless you plan on getting the iPhone X.